IntelligentImaging/t2-recon-pipeline/README.md

 1. Re-run registration with `-t cases` to increase the number of registration targets
 1. For very small brains, re-run registration with `-t early`
 1. Run a second iteration of the registration.
 So:<br>`sh reg-fetal -w bmnxbSVRTK_subjID_FLIRTto_fxs1.nii.gz`<br>Then, we take the twice-registered image and combine the part 1 and part 2 transforms:<br>`sh combineTransforms-t2pipeline.sh bmnxbSVRTK_subjID_FLIRTto_fxs1_FLIRTto_fys1.nii.gz`<br><br>This generates bmnxbSVRTK_subjID_FLIRTto_STA.nii.gz and bmnxbSVRTK_subjID_FLIRTto_STA.tfm.<br>You can then safely use `sh choosereg.sh bmnxbSVRTK_subjID_FLIRTto_STA.nii.gz`
-The latter is likely the best option in terms of quality and consistency.
+<br>The latter is likely the best option in terms of quality and consistency.

 # Flywheel Data Management
 flywheel-*.sh scripts are used to manage data downloads from FlyWheel.